oliviagapsm/oliviagapsm/README.md

 ### :tada: About Me

 - :ledger: Software engineering student
-- :musical_keyboard: Fascinated about the involvement between music and technology :computer:
+- :computer: Fascinated about technology
-- :deciduous_tree: Lover of nature and animals :dog:
+- :musical_keyboard: Lover of music and shows 📺

 ### :eyes: What I am doing